erikrose/peep/README.rst

 Version History
 ===============

+0.9
+  * Put the operative parts of peep into a single module rather than a package, and make it directly executable.

 0.8
   * Support installing into non-empty virtualenvs, for speed.
 We do this by trusting any already-installed package which satisfies a requirement.
 This